 &lt;sup>19.
 The difference in approaches is discussed further in Section 7.
+See footnote 19.

 11. PLANNED PROJECT PRIORITIES

 The planned projects have been assessed against a multi-criteria assessment (MCA) framework, based on the Strategy vision and policy objectives as outlined in Section 9, above.